Hedge Fund Definition

 - Having a reasonable expectation of making the same amount in the future.

 Hedge Funds Strategies

-Varied range of hedging strategies are available to hedge funds.
-Some of them are Listed below:
+A varied range of hedging strategies is available to hedge funds.
+Some of them are listed below:

 - Long/Short Equity

 - Market NeutralMarket NeutralMarket neutral is an investment strategy or portfolio management technique where an investor seeks to negate some form of market risk or volatility by taking long and short positions in various stocks to increase ROI achieved by gaining from increasing and decreasing prices from one or more than one market.

 - Merger ArbitrageMerger ArbitrageMerger Arbitrage, also known as risk arbitrage, is an event-driven investment strategy that aims to exploit uncertainties that exist between the period when the M&A is announced and when it is successfully completed.
 This strategy, mainly undertaken by hedge funds, involves buying and selling stocks of two merging companies to create risk-free profit.